toteload/gamma/docs/Roadmap.md

 	- `[128]T` or `[T:128]`.
 I prefer the first.
 	- [ ] Add indexing operator.
 	- [ ] Indexing is only allowed on arrays and pointers, and can only be indexed by integers.

+### Version 0.4.1
+- [ ] Start development of Tetris game in parallel to the compiler.
+Let the needs of the game steer the development direction of the compiler.
+- [ ] Add functionality for calling externally defined C functions.

 ### Version 0.5
 - [ ] Add modules